B2 Brussels2 The Blog

 3. the development of a policy to fight against immigration, with the Frontex agency, which is in an embryonic phase;

-4. certain industrial-capacity projects, such as the Galileo geolocation system and GMES satellite operation, which are primarily civilian but can contribute to these “civil defense” or even military policies.
+4. certain industrial-capacity projects, such as the Galileo geolocation system and GMES satellite exploitation, which are primarily civilian but can contribute to these “civil defense” or even military policies.

 If we combine all these instruments, we arrive indeed at a European defense policy which has not yet found all its coherence and all its political translation but presents significant development possibilities.